rehanvdm/warpurl-api-docs/docs/src/api/access_key.md

 Returns all the properties/fields of <model:access_key> and then an extra property `key_password`.

-- `key_password` Will only be returned once after creating the key.
+- `key_password` Will only be returned after creating the key.

 > *[Back to all Requests](#access-keys)*
 ---------------